How Long Does It Take To Charge a 150 AH Inverter Battery?

 = 10 Hours (theoretical, without battery's efficiency).

-A battery requires a little more current, like 1+ or 2+ Amps more, to charge the battery.
+A battery requires a little more current, like 1+ or 2+ Amps more, to charge the battery; otherwise the battery won’t be able to charge itself completely.

 So I added 1 more Ampere to the rated value.